sousasag/school_codes/README.md

 [IRAF](http://iraf.noao.edu/)

 There are several ways to install IRAF on your system.
 One that has been easy to use recently and is recommended is with [Ureka](http://ssb.stsci.edu/ureka/)

 ## Requirements

 These codes were implemented to be used in Linux machines.
 Each one of those are there own requirements.
 Here is the list of some of the requirements that you need to install these codes:

 Python for the scripts provided.
-Some typical modules should be available: sys, re, numpy, matplotlib
+Some typical modules should be available: re, numpy, matplotlib, argparse

 For ARES:
   * [CFITSIO](http://heasarc.nasa.gov/fitsio/fitsio.html)